ansibleguy/infra_wireguard/README.md

 ## Setup

-For this role to work - you must install its dependencies first:
+For this role to work - you must install its dependencies first: (*on the controller*)

 ```
 pip install netaddr